ni/grpc-teststand-api/Server/WindowsService/Readme.md

 ## Removing the Windows Service

-To delete the service, run the following command with admin priviledges:
+To delete the service, run the following command with administrator privileges:
 `sc.exe delete "NI TestStand gRPC Service"`